inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 * The tests should not ignore any requirements that are not encoded in machine-readable structures.

-Features of this test kit reflect these principals.
+Features of this test kit reflect these principles.
 For example:
 * Systems do not need to load a specific set of data for these tests, as long as the data they provide are valid and demonstrate complete support for the US Core Test Kit.